aleksandarbatin/renault-t/README.md

 #browser-sync - keep multiple browsers & devices in sync when building websites.

-### Break down into end to end tests

-To run and test project and work on it you just need command
+To run and test project or work on it you just need command

 ```
 gulp